Web components

 Packages

-The use of NPM allows our team to create, update and release components that are versioned and consistent across all uses of the web component library.
+The use of npm allows our team to create, update and release components that are versioned and consistent across all uses of the web component library.

 Choosing the right package for your project

-Component Library
+Web Component Library

-The component library package contains all the available Ontario Design System web components that can be used anywhere HTML and JavaScript are available.
+The web component library package contains all the available Ontario Design System web components that can be used anywhere HTML and JavaScript are available.

 It also contains assets that can be copied for use with your project, such as logos and more.